-At the start of employment GOSS will require information for HR purposes such as
+At the start of employment GOSS will require the submission of personal information for HR purposes such as:

 Where GOSS processes special category of personal data, it does so because it is necessary for it to carry out its obligations and exercise specific rights in relation to employment.

-In order to ensure you remain in control of your personal data, as individuals you have the following legal rights in relations to your personal data, which are held by GOSS:
+In order to ensure you remain in control of your personal data, as individuals you have the following legal rights, which are held by GOSS:

 It is important that the personal information that we hold about you is accurate and current.
 Please keep us informed of your personal information changes during your relationship with us.

 The majority of GOSS data is stored within UK.
-For personal data which is stored outside of the UK or EEA, GOSS will ensure appropriate safeguarding is in placed with the data processor.
+For personal data, which is stored outside of the UK or EEA, GOSS will ensure appropriate safeguarding is in placed with the data processor.
 The following third-party systems we use store and process their data outside the UK:

-Slack - USA and Ireland (link to their privacy notice https://slack.com/privacy-policy)
+- Slack - USA and Ireland (link to their privacy notice)

-Optimal Workshop - USA, Ireland and New Zealand (link to their privacy notice https://www.optimalworkshop.com/privacy)
+- Optimal Workshop - USA, Ireland and New Zealand (link to their privacy notice)

 Changes to this privacy notice